 Flu is an infectious illness that spreads rapidly through the coughs and sneezes of people who are carrying the virus.
 The flu vaccine makes it less likely that you will catch flu and, if you have had the vaccine and do get flu, you are more likely to recover quickly.

-- For more information, please visit the NHS website
+- For more information on the flu vaccine, please visit the NHS website

-- Find out more about vaccinations for children in our booklet IBD in Children: a parent's guide
+- Find out more about vaccinations for children in our booklet Supporting Your Child With Crohn's or Colitis.

 - Read more about steroids and biological drugs.